-What is a safe harbor 401(k)?
+What is a beneficiary?

 In particular, James is focused on how to invest well, helping individuals build wealth.
-His articles focus on the real steps to build wealth as well as the financial moves to avoid, those peddled by people just looking to sell you something.
-Importantly, he also focuses on behavioral finance — an individual’s attitudes and experiences to money and investing — as a key place that people sabotage their own financial future, such as by approaching investing with fear and greed.
+His articles focused on the real steps to build wealth as well as the financial moves to avoid, those peddled by people just looking to sell you something.
+Importantly, he also focused on behavioral finance — an individual’s attitudes and experiences to money and investing — as a key place that people sabotage their own financial future, such as by approaching investing with fear and greed.

 His work has been cited across major media, including CNBC, the Washington Post, The New York Times, CNN International and the Associated Press, and he has appeared on TV and radio in countless media outlets.
 James is also the author of The Zen of Thrift Conversions and Options Trading 101.
 He previously worked as an editor and analyst at the Motley Fool.